Link Search Menu Expand Document

 C++: RandomVector (40 pts)

 In this exercise we will implement the class RandomVector.
-Inside ~/vnav-personal/lab1 create a folder called RandomVector and copy the content from https://github.com/MIT-SPARK/VNAV-labs/tree/master/lab1.
+Inside ~/vnav/personal-submissions/lab1 create a folder called RandomVector and copy the content from https://github.com/MIT-SPARK/VNAV-labs/tree/master/lab1.

 The class RandomVector defined in the header file random_vector.h abstract a vector of doubles.
 You are required to implement the following methods: